 On March 31, 2022, the Company entered into an Amended and Restated Agreement and Plan of Merger (the "Amended and Restated Merger Agreement"), by and among the Company, Treehouse Merger Sub, Inc., a Delaware corporation ("Merger Sub I"), Treehouse Merger Sub II, LLC, a Delaware limited liability company ("Merger Sub II"), and Grove.
 The Amended and Restated Merger Agreement amends and restates in its entirety the Agreement and Plan of Merger, dated as of December 7, 2021 (the "Original Merger Agreement"), entered into by the Company, Merger Sub I and Grove that the Company originally announced in its Current Report on Form 8-K filed on December 7, 2021.
-Except as described below, the terms and provisions of the Amended and Restated Merger Agreement.
+Except as described below, the terms and provisions of the Amended and Restated Merger Agreement are consistent with the terms and provisions of the Original Merger Agreement.